The Good Place Therapy PLLC logo The Good Place Therapy PLLC

 A steady place to begin again.

 Life can feel overwhelming.
-Here, there is space to rest, to share your story, and to begin again — with compassion for today and courage for what comes next.
+Here, you'll find space to rest, share your story, and begin again — discovering compassion for today and courage for tomorrow.

-Bilingual telehealth counseling for teens, adults, and couples across Texas.
-Evidence-based, trauma-informed, and paced by trust.
+Bilingual counseling for teens, adults, and couples.
+Now offering in-person sessions in McAllen and telehealth across Texas.
+Evidence-based, trauma-informed, and moved at your pace.

-Mark Garcia, M.Ed. in Clinical Mental Health Counseling, LPC-Associate — bilingual telehealth therapist serving Texas
+Mark Garcia, M.Ed. in Clinical Mental Health Counseling, LPC-Associate — bilingual therapist in McAllen, Texas, offering in-person and telehealth sessions

 About